 Thanks, Pop Up Adventure Play for the inspiration and top tips!
 We had a great time playing shop and are hoping to repeat it soon!

-If you are thinking of opening your very own Pop-Up Play Shop, grab a copy of our toolkit and get in touch!
+Get in touch with us f you are thinking of opening your very own Pop-Up Play Shop!